 As time went by, the soldiers found new friends among men they once called enemies.
 Often the sentinels would leave their cigarette butts in the cans knowing that the prisoners were glad to have them.
 The sentinels would purposely leave cigarettes and candy on their bunks before leaving their quarters so prisoners who came through would find them.
 There was a prisoner who for several cigarettes would prepare a bundle of firewood for Masao so that he could stoke the heater in the watch tower.
 The prisoner would whistle, and Masao then lowered a rope to haul up the firewood.

 When the German war prisoners were finally allowed to go home in small groups, the war was truly over.
 Before leaving Europe, many of the soldiers were allowed to visit different places nearby.
 Masao took advantage of the opportunity and had a particularly enjoyable vacation in Switzerland.
+In December 1945 while in Livorno, he was admitted to the station hospital with acute tonsillitis.
+After recovering, he was returned to duty.
 [This ends his daughter’s narrative.]

 Once Masao returned to Honolulu, he met up with a fellow 442nd member from his hometown of Pahala.
 They reminisced about some of their friends who had been killed in various battles during the war.
 It was a tearful farewell when Masao and his friend parted ways.

 After his discharge, Masao was employed as a mechanic at a garage on Punchbowl Street.
 He returned to Pahala in January 1947.
 On February 14, he sailed on the S.S.
 Matsonia from Honolulu to Los Angeles, where he attended the Allied Mechanics School on the GI Bill.

 On November 10, 1951, in Pahala he married Teruko Yamamoto of Hilo.
 They settled in Honolulu and raised a family of three sons and one daughter.